Meaning Of Dual Diagnosis

 What Is Dual Diagnosis

-Dual diagnosis represents a dual pathology intersection where mental health and substance abuse diagnoses meet.
+Dual diagnosis represents a dual pathology intersection where mental health and substance misuse diagnoses meet.

 The interconnected nature and simultaneous timing of the underlying issues make it difficult to understand and treat the condition fully: